burakunal28/burakunal28/README.md

 <!-- Introduction -->
 <div align="center">
   <h2>👋 Hi there, I'm Burak ÜNAL</h2>
-  <p>I'm a skilled 💻 web developer with a strong understanding of 🎨 design and a keen interest in 🌐 Web3.
+  <p>I'm a skilled 💻 developer with a strong understanding of 🎨 design and a keen interest in 🌐 Web3.
 I craft user-friendly and modern experiences.</p>
 </div>

 <!-- Skills and Technologies -->